Note: If you follow a link from this page and make a purchase, I may receive a referral fee. See full disclosure details here.

 And although it's certainly a popular and well-designed mattress, it's not perfect for every body.

-The real advantage of the Spindle mattress is its adjustable comfort which gives you an easy way to create different feels.
+Want to know the biggest advantage of owning a Spindle mattress?
+It's built with a design that gives you adjustable comfort and an easy way to create different feels.
 It's made of three 3-inch layers of latex foam that you can set up in 24 different ways until you find the comfort combination that works best for you.

 This provides flexible options and allows you to adjust the firmness and comfort by rearranging layers until you find your specific comfort preference.
 And if you're still not happy, Spindle will replace (within the first year) one of the layers with a firmer or softer layer of latex foam.